“Right, let’s kick off.”

 I had moved to Thailand 15 months earlier with a great deal of enthusiasm and a TEFL qualification under my belt.
-This was a great way to live out my dream of working abroad.
+This change was a great way to live out my dream of working abroad.

 It was sometimes difficult to maintain people’s, and my, interest over a six-hour Sunday lesson.
-Moreover, it was always difficult keeping excitable children under control on a Saturday morning when they’d rather be anywhere than sitting with a strange farang forcing crosswords on them.
+Moreover, it was always trying keeping excitable children under control on a Saturday morning when they’d rather be anywhere than sitting with a strange farang forcing crosswords on them.

 And yet my love of the work grew with every lesson.
 To see a student apply what I’d taught them warmed my heart, as would their smiles and wais at the end of a lesson.

 Now I had the chance to experience the daily ebb and flow of life in Bangkok, a city where the small things seemed to resonate the most.
 A motorbike taxi ride from Victory Monument BTS; watching the Sirat Expressway racing by in the distance at Chulalongkorn University; walking down a jampacked Sukhumvit Road; dodging the shoppers at MBK or Siam Paragon; or stopping for Kuey Teow Ped along Thong Lor on my way home from work.